Snaacky/thewiki/docs/tutorials/comparison.md

 #### Installation

-Download and install `VapourSynth-x64-RXX.exe` from [VapourSynth](https://github.com/vapoursynth/vapoursynth/releases).
-During installation, select `Install for me only`.
+Download and install `VapourSynth-x64-RXX.exe` from [VapourSynth](https://github.com/vapoursynth/vapoursynth/releases). *During installation, select `Install for me only`.*

 ![Vapoursynth release](/static/comparison/vs-download.png)

 ### VSPreview

+VSPreview is a previewer application for scripts created in VapourSynth.
+It features a simple graphical interface to allow you to use VapourSynth's features (and create comparisons) with ease.

 #### Dependencies

 +++ General Setup

-[VSPreview](https://github.com/Irrational-Encoding-Wizardry/vs-preview) requires the following dependencies on top of [VapourSynth](#vapoursynth):
+[VSPreview](https://github.com/Jaded-Encoding-Thaumaturgy/vs-preview) requires the following dependencies on top of [VapourSynth](#vapoursynth):

 - [awsmfunc](https://github.com/OpusGang/awsmfunc)
 - [LibP2P](https://github.com/DJATOM/LibP2P-Vapoursynth)